kubescape/sneeffer/README.md

 The goal of Sneeffer is to find which vulnerabilities (CVEs) are relevant for a specific application of a container by monitoring its file activity and discovering which software packages are touched.

-Sneeffer is using [Falco](https://falco.org/) base libraries for monitoring container file activity in Kubernets.
+Sneeffer uses [Falco](https://falco.org/) base libraries for monitoring container file activity in Kubernets.
 These libraries are injecting eBPF code to the kernel which monitors relevant Linux system calls.
-The ebpf-engine that Sneeffer is using can be found in following link: https://github.com/kubescape/ebpf-engine
+The ebpf-engine that Sneeffer uses can be found in following link: https://github.com/kubescape/ebpf-engine

 ## Prerequisites